Kia EV6 interior, dashboard & comfort

 Equipment, options & accessories

-There are three Kia EV6 trim levels: entry-level Air is the 'price leader' and only available with the rear-drive, single-motor drivetrain, but it doesn't feel excessively Spartan, with the dual curves screens, reversing camera, rain-sensing wipers and heated front seats all standard.
+There are three Kia EV6 trim levels: entry-level Air is the 'price leader' and only available with the rear-drive, single-motor drivetrain, but it doesn't feel excessively basic, with the dual curves screens, reversing camera, rain-sensing wipers and heated front seats all standard.

 Next up are GT-Line and GT-Line S, both of which are available with either the single-motor, rear-drive or dual-motor, all-wheel-drive setup.
 GT-Line gets 19-inch alloy wheels, dual LED headlights, rear privacy glass, suede upholstery, a wireless phone charger and front parking sensors.